The Best Color Palettes for Modern Design

 - Test every text/background combination for WCAG AA

-- Define semantic tokens (no raw hex in components)
+- Define semantic tokens — no raw hex values in components

 - Pick one signature gradient with the CSS Gradient Generator